JustForkin/proot/doc/hacking.rst

 ==================

 Please include as much detail as you can.
-Let us know your host kernel version, e.g, `uname -a`, host/guest distribution, e.g. `cat /etc/os-release`, and the PRoot/CARE version number.
+Let us know your host kernel version, e.g, :bash:`uname -a`, host/guest distribution, e.g. :bash:`cat /etc/os-release`, and the :code:`PRoot`/:code:`CARE` version number.
 If you get an error please include the full error and/or traceback.

 Submitting Pull Requests